London Ontario, Canada Travel Guide

 Generally, exploitation of tourists or harmful practices are not significant concerns for international visitors in London, Ontario.
 Canada has strong legal frameworks and social protections.
 If you choose to make charitable donations during your trip, contribute to reputable local charities or non-profits that align with your values.
 Research organizations to ensure your donation genuinely supports community needs.

 Making eco-conscious choices applies to everyday consumption during your travels.
-This involves selecting products with minimal packaging, choosing reusable items, and being mindful of energy use in accommodations.
+This involves selecting products with minimal packaging, choosing reusable items, and being conscious of energy use in accommodations.
 These little actions contribute to a larger positive impact on the local environment.

 Choose products with minimal packaging to reduce landfill waste.